 Websites, landing pages, SaaS tools.
 All of it.
 We want to facilitate a digital revolution to help designers, programmers, and marketers build user-centric platforms and tools.
-But this only works if you understand your user in the first place:
+But this only works if you understand your users in the first place:

-What makes them behave the way they do.
+what makes them behave the way they do;

-What’s driving users to your website?
+what’s driving them to your website;

 If you get it right, you’ll see your user base, revenue, and brand take off.
 That’s what happens when you give people what they want.
 But if you get it wrong?
 Well, we all know how that goes.